St. Patrick’s Day Party Ideas

 St. Patrick’s Day falls on a Sunday this year so I think Saturday, March 16 would be the perfect night to host a party at home.
-Make it a family friendly event or adults only, don your best green attire, and let the fun begin with these 6 ideas for a festive party.
+Make it a family friendly event or adults only, don your best green attire, and let the fun begin with these 6 ideas for a festive Saint Patrick’s Day party.

-FOOD: There are an array of dishes that reflect the Irish theme, like fish & chips, Reuben sandwiches, and Irish stew.
+There are an array of dishes that reflect the Irish theme, like fish & chips, Reuben sandwiches, and Irish stew.
 Shepherds pie is another traditional meal and the idea of making mini pies for individual servings takes this Irish dish to another level.
 Use ceramic ramekins (get them for a $1 at the Dollar Tree) or look online for a resource for disposable mini pie tins to make them in.

 Individual Shepherds Pies

 Serves 8 individual ramekins, or 4 small baking dishes.

 - 1 – 15 oz can Beefy Mushroom soup